CLIMATE CHANGE AND GLOBAL HEALTH

-last update: November 302023.
-The book was submitted to the publisher on September 4, 2023 - we thank all contributors, reviewers, photographers and those who were identifiable in the photos (all of whom, where practicable, have given permission)..
+last update: July 13, 2024.
+The index for this book was submitted to the publisher last week.
+We hope the book will be published later this month.
+We thank all contributors, reviewers, photographers and those who were identifiable in the photos (all of whom, where practicable, have given permission).
+Publisher's website: https://www.cabidigitallibrary.org/doi/book/10.1079/9781800620025.0000

 Dedicated, with gratitude, to three of the most important people to have inspired us: